About Dr. Fontaine

 Robotic surgery is an advanced surgical technique that assists doctors with a variety of complex procedures.
 While seated at a computer console, surgeons at the Moffitt Institute for Robotic Cancer Surgery control robotic arms fitted with tiny precision tools that cut, grasp and cauterize.

 At Moffitt Cancer Center, the Tampa-based surgeons are trained on the da Vinci Surgical System, which allows for unparalleled precision and accuracy.
 This technologically advanced technique is a minimally invasive alternative to traditional open surgery, which usually requires a large incision.
 Doctors can complete robotic surgery through a few small incisions, ultimately reducing trauma to the body.

 For patients, benefits of robotic surgery may include a shorter hospital stay, faster recovery, fewer complications and smaller scars.
 Because the technique is less invasive than traditional surgery, patients who are not good candidates for traditional surgery may sometimes qualify for a robot-assisted procedure.

 In addition, the technology provides surgeons with improved 3-D vision, dexterity and precision throughout the operation.
 An arm on the robotic system contains a magnifying 3-D camera that produces a highly detailed view — one that surpasses the ability of the human eye — of the operating area.

 Patients at the H. Lee Moffitt Cancer Center in Tampa, Florida, can seek the expertise of Dr. Jacques Fontaine, one of the few thoracic surgeons in the nation who specializes in robot-assisted lung and esophageal cancer surgery.

-Moffitt Cancer Center provides robot-assisted options for many types of procedures, including:
+The Tampa-based surgeons provide robot-assisted surgical options for many types of cancers, including: